 For a change of pace, take a hop, skip and dip in Newcastle Beach’s famous Ocean Baths.
 Opened in 1912, the historical baths have an exquisite 1930s-built Art Deco façade; there’s also a kids’ wading pool, which is the perfect spot for families.

 When the sun goes down, you have a host of options for pre-dinner drinks.
-Back on Hunter Street there are two beautiful heritage buildings that formerly housed banking institutions; in one is French restaurant and lounge, Le Passe Temps, and across the road is Reserve Wine Bar, with a sophisticated interior, extensive wine list and bar snacks to graze on.
-Its wine tasting flight ($20) is the perfect option to sample the drops on offer.
+Back on Hunter Street there are two beautiful heritage buildings that formerly housed banking institutions; one is perfect date night spot, The Basement, and across the road is Reserve Wine Bar, with a sophisticated interior, extensive wine list and bar snacks to graze on.

 Afterwards, make your way to Bocados, an intimate Spanish kitchen with an evolving tapas menu just a few doors down.
 Tip: be sure to book – this place is popular.
 Another tip: you must order the churros.